 The NILE’s Radiant Rodeo is for special needs youth in the Yellowstone Valley Region.
 Radiant, by definition is: emitting rays of light, shining, bright; bright with joy, hope etc. Though challenges may face these kids every single day, they are remarkable.
 The smiles are truly awesome.
 Volunteers often talk about the speechlessness and goosebumps they experience.
 Watching a kid radiate the thrill of riding a horse for the first time, or holding hands with a rodeo queen in contagious.
 The atmosphere shines brightly with all the flashing smiles and the positive energy.

-It gives one more opportunity to interact with animals.
+Including the sheep and goats as one of the stations also gives one more opportunity to interact with animals.
 Kids would get a chance to ride a horse, show a sheep and pet a goat.
 We all know how petting a dog at the end of a long day instantly brightens the mood.
 Horses, sheep and goats also provide that magical, unexplainable therapeutic moment.
 Maybe it’s in the softness of their fur, the kindness in their eyes, or the connection of not being able to speak.
 Whatever it is, witnessing the affect an animal can have on a person is something special.